Last Updated: January 26, 2026

 Understanding auction dynamics helps you recognize that CPM increases often reflect market forces beyond your control.
 The question becomes how to maintain performance despite these increases.

-Use our CPM calculator to understand how CPM changes affect your overall campaign costs and budget requirements.
+Use our CPM calculator to understand how CPM changes affect your overall campaign costs and budget requirements, and compare your CPM against industry benchmarks in our Advertising Benchmarks.

 Seasonal CPM Trends by Industry